RedisLabs/redislabs-docs/content/ri/memory-optimizations/compress-field-names.md

 path: memory-optimizations/compress-field-names/
 altTag: Compress Field Names
 ---
 Redis Hash consists of Fields and their values.
-Like values, field name also consumes meory, so it is required to keep in mind while assigning field names.
+Like values, field name also consumes memory, so it is required to keep in mind while assigning field names.
 If you have a large number of hashes with similar field names, the memory adds up significantly.
 To reduce memory usage, you can use smaller field names.

 ## What do We Mean By Compress Field Names